jroefive/jroefive.github.io/my_collections/_phish/shakedown.md

 * [What Do I Need to Know About the Data?](https://jroefive.github.io/2020/05/01/Data-Preview.html) - I'm using a database from Phish.in that is focused more on uploading tracks and less on analyzing Phish data so I need to see what quirks are in the data and how to compensate in different projects.
 * [Song frequency changes over the course of Phish's career](https://jroefive.github.io/2020/05/02/Song-Frequency-Over-Phish-Career.html)
 * [Visualizing Changes in Number of Songs per Show](https://jroefive.github.io/2020/05/09/Visualizing-Number-Of-Tracks-Per-Show.html) - A handful of visualizations showing how the number of songs in each set and in a full show have changed over time.
+* [Analysis Set Placement of Specific Songs](https://jroefive.github.io/2020/05/11/Song-Placement-Analysis.html) - Which songs tend to be openers or closers?
+Which songs tend to be played in the same slot and which ones get spread throughout a show?

 ### Projects Almost Done